kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/postman.md

 ## Swagger vs. Postman
 - Swagger is another HTTP Client tool where we create API documentation and through swagger, we can also hit the API and get the response.
-- You Can use either Swagger or POSTMAN to test the APIs, and it depends on companies as which client to use.
+- You can use either Swagger or POSTMAN to test the APIs.
 ***

 ## Refences